jplalor/jplalor.github.io/content/pages/about.md

 ## Updates

+1. **February 2020:** Our abstract *Bots versus Humans in Online Social Networks: A Study of Reddit Communities* was accepted to Sunbelt 2020.
 1. **November 2019:** I successfully defended my Ph.D. dissertation, "Learning Latent Characteristics of Data and Models using Item Response Theory."
 1. **September 2019:** *Efficient Semi-Supervised Learning for Natural Language Understanding by Optimizing Diversity* accepted to appear at ASRU 2019
 1. **August 2019:** *Learning Latent Parameters without Human Response Patterns: Item Response Theory with Artificial Crowds* accepted to appear at EMNLP 2019